lab42/Helm/README.md

 This action is automatically build to have the latest Helm 3 release every month.
 If you use this and need and update then you can reach out and we can dispatch a build.

+The image has also been designed to be as small as possible with only 39MB.
+Feel free to pull it in from ghcr.io/lab42/helm:latest if you want to reuse it.

 ## Usage